 - Supports writing direct SQL for the chosen data source.

-- It doesn’t provides support for 3D charts.
+- It doesn’t provide support for 3D charts.

 - Free version unavailable.